 Building an eco home may be the dream, but making changes to your existing home so it uses less energy can be just as rewarding.

 But home renovations make the biggest difference to the planet and your pocket.
 You can look up your home's current Energy Performance Certificate (EPC) to see how efficient your property already is, and to get recommendations for appropriate improvements.
-Some of them may be costly upfront, but they make up for it in the long run.
+Some of them may be costly upfront, but make up for it in the long run.